Best things to do in Reykjavik

 Arctic Adventures Silfra Fissure

-Top places to explore in and around Reykjavik
+Top places to see around Reykjavik

 Hallgrimskirkja